sureshbabugandla/cs-buffer-overflow-gui/README.md

   Browser renders the result + a live backend-log panel
 ```

-Everything runs inside one Docker container on your laptop.
+Everything runs inside one Docker container.
 Nothing is exposed to
-the network beyond the single port you publish.
+the network beyond the single port published.

 ---